zhangboshen/DenseNet-human-pose-estimation/README.md

 # DenseNet-human-pose-estimation
 This is a simply and raw code using DenseNet to do human pose estimation task.

-This url(https://resbyte.github.io/posts/2017/05/tf-densenet/) is a DenseNet model stucture definition on Tensorflow.
+This url(https://resbyte.github.io/posts/2017/05/tf-densenet/) is a DenseNet model stucture definition based on *Tensorflow*.

 I add two fully_connected layers to do keypoints regression task.